Requirements for Obtaining Disability Benefits (SSDI) in Pennsylvania

 Improved Condition

-SSDI benefits are reserved for individuals with severe medical conditions and disabilities that prevent them from earning a sufficient income.
+SSDI benefits are reserved for individuals with severe medical conditions and disabilities that prevent them from earning sufficient income.
 In order to remain eligible for SSDI benefits in Pennsylvania, your condition cannot improve significantly.
 If it does, and you can again engage in substantial gainful activity, the SSA may revoke your monthly benefit.

 SSDI recipients must inform the SSA of any changes or improvements to their medical condition.
 Depending on your initial prognosis, the SSA may subject you to regular evaluations over the years to ensure you are still eligible for SSDI benefits based on your disability.